-Exhaust Fans

-- ☑ Turn on 24/7, use DOAU as makeup air, if available. - ☑ Only applies to school days, not weekend operations.
+Separate, free-standing air cleaner or HEPA filter units are not recommended for individual classrooms.
+These units are highly variable in their effectiveness in larger open spaces such as classrooms and in general, any effect on indoor air quality is likely insignificant and greatly outweighed by the additional costs to school systems.
+Ex haust Fans Turn on 24/7, use DOAU as makeup air. ☑ Only applies to school days, not weekend operations.
 The goal is to flush the building with OA and positively pressurize the building.

-Local HVAC Units

-Includes Fan Coils, VRF, and Radiators/Baseboards Increase Filtration to the maximum MERV suggested by the manufacturer.
+En Energy Recovery Ventilation (ERV) Systems ERV's may be within AHU's, DOAS or as standalone systems.
+Determine location and type of each ERV, as well as manufacturer Exhaust Air Transfer Rate, which predicts leakage between supply and exhaust streams.
+Configurations where the outdoor air supply fan is located downstream of the wheel and the return air fan is located upstream of the wheel should not be used, as leakage will return contaminated air to the supply stream.
+In other configurations, exhaust air transfer can take place between supply and exhaust streams if the supply side static pressure is less than 0.5" we higher than the exhaust side.
+Local HVAC Units Inc ludes Fan Coils, VRF, and Radiators/Baseboards Increase Filtration to the maximum MERV suggested by the manufacturer.
 Compensate for loss of capacity in winter with portable plug in electric heaters or higher discharge temps.
 Hydronic baseboard can remain operational.
 Install Portable humidifiers in each classroom for local humidity control.
 Domestic Systems \boxtimes Keep plumbing traps full of water to avoid transmission through dry traps.